JasonLocklin/Dissertation/Prisms/Methods.md

 ### Data Analysis

-As in chapter one, line bisection bias was coded as a percentage of line-length, and star- and bell-cancellation tasks, based on the percentage of left-sided target omissions.
+As in experiment 1, line bisection bias was coded as a percentage of line-length, and star- and bell-cancellation tasks, based on the percentage of left-sided target omissions.
 All measures were computed for pre- and post-prisms.
 Where multiple sessions were